Skip to main content

 Once your template is set up, the real work begins:

 • Use tracking tools.
-Automated transaction syncing (like what Avery does for Google Sheets) can eliminate manual data entry, making it much more likely you'll stick with budgeting long-term.
+Automated transaction syncing can eliminate manual data entry, making it much more likely you'll stick with budgeting long-term.
 When your transactions automatically appear in your spreadsheet, categorised and ready for review, you can focus on analysis rather than data entry.

 • Keep a spending journal.
 Some people prefer manually recording expenses to stay mindful.